 For years, Santa Margherita’s Pinot Grigio has been the number one imported wine sold in North America’s restaurants.
-And for good reason, as this Italian white wine delivers a consistent clean and dry flavour with a pleasant golden apple, peach, and citrus taste year after year.
+And for a good reason, as this Italian white wine delivers a consistently clean and dry flavour with a pleasant golden apple, peach, and citrus taste year after year.

 Our top four food pairings with Santa Margherita Pinot Grigio are: